Search by Keyword

 Conclusion

-Only The Beatles could pull off an on-the-spot rendition of a classic American “girl group” hit with the odds against them.
+Only The Beatles could pull off an on-the-spot rendition of a classic US “girl group” hit with all the odds against them.
 It was late in the evening after a full day in the studio with little time left on the clock.
 They were just in for the day as a break from an exhausting national tour.
-Not to mention that the lead singer had a bad cold and his voice was beginning to give out.
+Not to mention that the lead singer had a very bad cold and his voice was beginning to give out.

 Credit must be given to Burt Bacharach, Mack David and Barney Williams (aka Luther Dixon) for writing a song that sounds great no matter who performs it, be it The Beatles, The Shirelles, Smith, Nick Lowe / Elvis Costello or The Carpenters.
 Any way you slice it, a great song is a great song.